 Over 95% of households in West Africa consume bouillon cubes on a daily basis

 It is estimated that vitamin A deficiency (VAD) affects almost 150 million children worldwide, predominantly in developing countries.
-Fortification of staple foods such as edible oil and flour has been proven to be one the most effective interventions to fight VAD.
+Fortification of staple foods such as edible oil and flour has been proven to be one of the most effective interventions to fight VAD.
 Additionally, fortification of condiments or seasonings such as soy and fish sauces, curry powder or bouillon may be a cost-effective alternative or serve as a complement to staple food fortification (1,2).
-Recent studies indicate that over 95% of the population in West African countries as well as in South Africa consume bouillon cubes on a daily basis.
+Recent studies indicate that over 95% of the population in West African countries, as well as in South Africa, consumes bouillon cubes daily.
 In Nigeria alone, over 100 million Maggi bouillon cubes are sold per day (3,4).
-These figures indicate vitamins and minerals delivered with bouillon cubes have the potential to reach almost all of the population at risk of VAD.
+These figures indicate that vitamins and minerals delivered with bouillon cubes have the potential to reach almost all of the population at risk of VAD.

 Quality control of fortified foods is a challenge

-For a certain food to be considered an adequate vehicle for fortification, not only the coverage and consumption patterns of the food play a role.
+For a certain food to be considered an adequate vehicle for fortification, not only do the coverage and consumption patterns of the food play a role.
 The technical feasibility – the effect of an added nutrient on food quality, absorption by the body and the stability of the nutrient in market conditions – is also considered.
 Controlling the vitamin A levels during food production, in the end product and at the market level can be challenging as vitamin A analysis is complex and expensive, costing up to $100 per sample.
-The traditional methods for vitamin A analysis are high performance liquid chromatography (HPLC) and spectrophotometric methods with either ultraviolet (UV) or colorimetric detection approach.
-Qualitative colorimetric methods are also available but can only indicate the presence or absence of vitamin A.
+The traditional methods for vitamin A analysis are high-performance liquid chromatography (HPLC) and spectrophotometric methods with either ultraviolet (UV) or colorimetric detection.
+Qualitative colorimetric methods are also available, but can only indicate the presence or absence of vitamin A.

 Innovative tools enable quality control in local production